mvolkmann/blog/src/rust.md

 Manual garbage collection, where developers are responsibly for allocating and freeing memory, is error prone.
+Automatic garbage collection is relatively slow and requires runtime support which consumes memory.
+Rust does not use either form of garbage collection.
-Rust uses an ownership model where code is explicit about the single scope that currently owns each piece of data. unless ownership is transferred to another scope, when that scope ends the data can be safely freed because no other scope can possibly be using the data.
+It instead enforces an ownership model where code is explicit about the single scope that currently owns each piece of data.
+Unless ownership is transferred to another scope, when that scope ends the data is safely freed because no other scope can possibly be using the data.
-The "borrow checker" in the Rust compiler enforces this.
+The "borrow checker" in the Rust compiler enforces this at compile time.

 **Zero-Cost Abstractions:**